-TD BANK "TAKE A DUCK TO CLASS" ESSAY CONTEST
+TD BANK "TAKE A DUCK TO CLASS" ESSAY CONTEST WINNERS ANNOUNCED

-Students were able to pick up entry forms at Bethpage Ballpark, the home of the Ducks, or download them online at LIDucks.com.
-Contestants were required to submit an essay of 250 words or less regarding the topic “Who is a hero in your community and why?”
+Students were able to pick up entry forms this past fall at Bethpage Ballpark, the home of the Ducks, or download them online at LIDucks.com/TakeaDuck.
+Contestants were required to submit an essay of 250 words or less on the following topic: “Who is a hero in your community and why?”

 The first essay contest winner is Anna Bishop, a fourth grade student at Paul J. Bellew Elementary School in West Islip.
 Anna’s hero is Ronnie, a crossing guard at her school, who makes sure that she is safe every day when crossing the street and always has a smile and kind word for Anna.

 The second winner is Harman Deep Singh, a first grader at Lee Avenue Elementary School in Hicksville.
 Harman’s heroes are all of the firefighters in the Hicksville Fire Department, who are very brave and risk their own lives every day to save other peoples’ lives.